 Not only did I cry for Roger Moore on that warm spring day.
 I also cried for 22 other people I'd never met: the victims of the Manchester Arena atrocity, which happened the previous evening.

-I'm so glad I got the chance to see him at the Southbank Centre only six months before, as part of his Sir Roger Moore in Conversation tour.
-He was in fine spirits, full of charm, wit, and warmth.
+I'm so glad I saw him at the Southbank Centre only six months before as part of his Sir Roger Moore in Conversation tour.
+He was in fine spirits, full of charm, wit and warmth.
 There was nothing to stop him that day.

 Roger Moore was two months shy of his 45th birthday when he was announced as the third James Bond in August 1972.
 It's hard to believe this man was 49 in The Spy Who Loved Me.
 He looked fantastic.
 Roger Moore in Royal Navy gear.
 Has anyone ever looked cooler?
-Maybe only Roger himself, when he wears a double-breasted Chesterfield coat, teamed up with a pair of leather gloves when he arrives in New York City in Live and Let Die.
+Maybe only Roger himself, when he wears a double-breasted Chesterfield coat, teamed up with a pair of leather gloves in New York City in Live and Let Die.

 His leading ladies up until his penultimate Bond film, Octopussy, had always been decades his junior.
 This didn't seem to matter.
-Jane Seymour celebrated her 21st birthday on the set of Roger Moore's debut Bond film Live and Let Die, and he was comfortably old enough to be her dad, yet the 24 age gap doesn't notice.
+Jane Seymour celebrated her 21st birthday on the set of Roger Moore's debut Bond film Live and Let Die.
+He was comfortably old enough to be her dad, yet the 24 age gap doesn't notice.
 He always looked so sprightfully young.

 I've always admired Roger Moore's Bond because he created his character and didn't attempt to emulate Sean Connery.
-The same reason I admire George Lazenby, Timothy Dalton and Daniel Craig — they all brought something unique to the role.
-The producers even tried to distance Roger from Sean in Live and Let Die.
-Moore smoked cigars as opposed to cigarettes, M visits Bond's home rather than Bond visiting M's office, a Bourbon and water replaced the vodka Martini, he wore a striped tie instead of a solid one, used a Smith & Weston instead of a Walther PPK and wasn't seen in a tux.
+I admire George Lazenby, Timothy Dalton and Daniel Craig for the same reason — they all brought something unique to the role.